Generalization of the Dehornoy-Lafont order complex to categories. Application to exceptional braid groups: Introduction

-In the last section we apply these constructions to the computation of the homology of braid groups.
+Since Garside categories are a particular case of Gaussian categories, this theoretically applies to a vast family of examples.
+For instance, finite index subgroups of Garside groups and centralizer of periodic elements in Garside groups are naturally associated to some Garside category (which is not a Garside monoid a priori).
+However, the size of these structure, along with the recursive nature of the differential of the order complex, makes it really hard to perform actual computations.
+This is where the method we propose for reducing the number of cells may be used most effectively.

+As a concrete application of our construction, we compute the homology of complex braid groups with coefficients in various modules.
 Recall from \cite[Section 2]{bmr} that a complex braid group $B(W)$ is defined as the fundamental group of the space of regular orbits of some complex reflection group $W\leqslant \GL_n(\C)$.
 We can restrict our attention to irreducible groups without loss of generality.
-The classification of irreducible complex reflection groups was done in 1954 by Shephard and Todd (cf. \cite{shetod}): there is an infinite series $G(de,e,n)$ with three integer parameters, and 34 exceptional cases, labeled $G_4,\ldots,G_{37}$.
-We restrict our attention to the braid groups of these latter groups.
+The classification of irreducible complex reflection groups was done in 1954 by Shephard and Todd (see \cite{shetod}): there is an infinite series $G(de,e,n)$ with three integer parameters, and 34 exceptional cases, labeled $G_4,\ldots,G_{37}$.
+We restrict our attention to the braid groups of these exceptional groups.

 Over time, almost all exceptional braid groups have been shown to admit a Garside group structure (see for instance \cite[Section 8]{beskpi1}, \cite[Examples 11, 12, 13]{thespicantin}, \cite[Example 1]{dehpar}).
 The only exception (among exceptional braid groups) is the Borchardt braid group $B(G_{31})$, which is equivalent to the groupoid of fractions of a Garside category, instead of being the group of fractions of some Garside monoid.

 The Garside monoid structures of the other exceptional braid groups have already been used in \cite{homcomp1} and \cite{homcomp2} to compute homological results.
-We apply our methods of reducing the number of cells to these cases in order to give comparisons with the results in \cite{homcomp2}.
-Lastly, as we encounter the same computational problems as in \cite{homcomp2} regarding the computation of the homology $H_*(B(G_{34}),\Q[t,t^{-1}])$, we compute some results in finite fields in order to obtain a conjecture on this particular homology.
+The lack of a categorical version of the order complex of Derhornoy and Lafont proved to be a problem in computing the homology of the Borchardt braid group, as the only resolution available at that time afforded far too many cells for most explicit computations: only the integral homology of the Borchardt braid group could be computed in \cite{homcomp1}, using other tools like Betti numbers and reduction modulo $p$.
+Our adaptation of the order complex to categories allows us to complete results from \cite{homcomp1} and \cite{homcomp2} regarding this group.
+Furthermore, we also apply our methods of reducing the number of cells to other exceptional groups in order to give comparisons with the results in \cite{homcomp2}, where the author used the order complex defined for Garside monoids.